TV sound bar/wireless music system

 - communicates with other Sonos players via Wi-Fi or a dedicated Sonosnet 2.0 wireless network

-- control your Sonos system with your smartphone, tablet, or computer (via the free Sonos app)
+- control your Sonos system with your smartphone,or tablet (via the free Sonos app)

 - plays MP3, WMA, AAC, WAV, FLAC, AIFF, and Ogg Vorbis files (firmware is upgradable to support future audio formats)

 - compatible with protected WMA files from Napster, Urge, AOL, and many other music download sites

 - not compatible with protected AAC files from iTunes